 As in all Scandinavian countries, the Viking Age had a significant impact on Sweden.
 Population pressures caused the Swedes to begin looking for other places to inhabit.
 Incredibly strong boats that allowed for ocean crossings made their journeys possible.
 Initially pillaging unsuspecting and unprotected monasteries in Britain and Ireland, the Vikings soon accumulated a great deal of wealth and were able to visit even further distances.

 The first church in Sweden was established early in the 9th century.
 Olof Skötkonung became the country’s first Christian king.
 Under King Erik Jedvarsson (Sweden’s patron saint), almost all traces of paganism were eliminated.
 During the 12th and 13th centuries, two distinct groups that inhabited Sweden, the Sveas (who gave the country its name), and the Gauts, united in an attempt to take over Finland.
 They were ultimately successful and in doing so, were able to spread Christianity.

 Stockholm was founded in 1252 as the Swedish state began to grow.
 At the same time, the church’s wealth and influence also began to grow.
 This success was not to continue as the Black Death hit Europe.
 In Sweden, this meant a loss of almost a third of the country’s population.

-In 1789, Gustav III introduced absolute rule for the monarchy.
+In 1789, Gustav III introduced an absolute rule for the monarchy.
 When Gustav IV assumed the throne, Sweden was brought into the Napoleonic Wars where the country lost a great deal of territory.
-The end of the Napoleonic Wars also signaled Sweden’s last military action.
+The end of the Napoleonic Wars also signalled Sweden’s last military action.

 Industrialization came to Sweden in the second half of the 19th century, bringing many new inventions and a new middle class.
 Smaller farms were essentially left behind, causing peasants to leave the country, with almost a quarter of the population immigrating to other countries.